 double tax agreements (“DTAs”)

-DTAs are in force with Belgium, Denmark, France, Germany, Italy, the Netherlands, South Africa, Switzerland and the United Kingdom.
+DTAs are in place with Belgium, Denmark, France, Germany, Italy, the Netherlands, South Africa, Switzerland and the United Kingdom.

-Unrelieved losses from a business in a priority sector (eg, farming, agro-processing, mining, petroleum, energy and power, tourism, ICTs and manufacturing) may be carried forward for five years.
-Unrelieved losses in all other sectors may be carried forward for three years.
+Losses may generally be carried forward for a period of three years, whereas, losses in a priority sector (farming, agro-processing, mining, petroleum, energy and power, tourism, ICTs and manufacturing) may be carried forward for a period of five years.

 Persons are considered to be in a controlled relationship if an entity and a person who controls that entity or who may directly or indirectly, alone or together with other persons, benefit from 50% or more of the voting power or rights to the income or capital of the entity.